-Week 3 Fantasy Football Defense Rankings and Streamers
+UPDATED: Week 3 Fantasy Football Defense (DST) Rankings and Streamers

 I'm not sure anybody can argue with the Dallas defense being ranked number one this week.
 They've scored 37 points (according to FantasyPros scoring) in two games and now face the Cardinals.
 I know Joshua Dobbs and James Conner put a hurting on the Giants, as we discussed above, but I can't see a world where that happens this week.
 This is a smash spot.

 However, the 49ers defense and Eagles defense are also in good spots.
 The 49ers allowed more points to the Rams than many of us expected, but I think that's more of a credit to Puka Nacua , Kyren Williams , and the Rams offense .
-The 49ers have six sacks through two games and rank 7th in turnover rate and 6th in the rate of opponents' drives that end in a score.
+The 49ers have six sacks through two games and rank seventh in turnover rate and sixth in the rate of opponents' drives that end in a score.
 That should set them up for a solid game against a Giants offense that is very likely to be without both Saquon Barkley and left tackle Andrew Thomas on a short week.

 The Eagles defense sneaks into tier one after a solid showing against the Vikings.
 Yes, they allowed some points, but they also had four turnovers and two sacks and finished as a top 10 defense, which is why we need to not overrate points allowed.
-The Eagles are 5th in turnover rate, 2nd in pressure rate, and 7th in the rate of opponents' drives that end in a score.
+The Eagles are fifth in turnover rate, second in pressure rate, and seventh in the rate of opponents' drives that end in a score.
 Now, they get a Bucs offense that has overperformed so far against bad defenses.
 Baker Mayfield made plays on Sunday, but he also escaped pressure in the backfield countless times.
 That works against the Bears, but I don't expect it to work against the Eagles on Sunday.

-The Jaguars defense is, surprisingly, the 2nd-ranked BOD defense after two weeks.
-We have to acknowledge that it's a super small sample size, but we also need celebrate that Jacksonville is 4th in turnover rate, 7th in pressure rate, and 3rd in the rate of opponents' drives that end in a score.
+The Jaguars defense is, surprisingly, the second-ranked BOD defense after two weeks.
+We have to acknowledge that it's a super small sample size, but we also need celebrate that Jacksonville is fourth in turnover rate, seventh in pressure rate, and third in the rate of opponents' drives that end in a score.
 They delivered in Week 1, but many of us moved on from them against the Chiefs.
 Instead, the Jags defense showed up, generating three turnovers and a sack on the day.
 They get a much easier task next week against a Texans offense that was down FOUR starting offensive linemen this week.

 The Chiefs will also get another chance to slide back into the top 10 when they take on the Bears.
-The Chiefs are 4th in the rate of opponents' drives that end in a score and are 13th in pressure rate, despite facing two solid offenses with quick-hitting passing games so far.
+The Chiefs are fourth in the rate of opponents' drives that end in a score and are 13th in pressure rate, despite facing two solid offenses with quick-hitting passing games so far.
 With Chris Jones back, this defense gets scarier.
 I covered the Bears-Bucs game on Sunday and, to be blunt, Justin Fields was bad.
 The Bucs used linebackers to spy him all day, keeping Fields in the pocket where he threw for only 211 yards and two interceptions.
 I think the Chiefs will do the same, and with Patrick Mahomes picking on a poor Bears defense , Justin Fields will be forced to try to keep up, and that will likely lead to picks and sacks (like this thread of Fields’ terrible sacks from Week 2)

 The Bills also may have been the talk of Football Twitter after their terrible Week 1 loss, but the defense came to play both weeks.
-They're 6th in turnover rate and 5th in pressure rate and now get a Commanders' team that is 2-0 but also gives up a lot of pressure.
+They're sixth in turnover rate and fifth in pressure rate and now get a Commanders' team that is 2-0 but also gives up a lot of pressure.
 Sam Howell can make big plays, but he also takes a lot of sacks and makes some costly errors.
 I think the Bills defense would have more eye-popping stats if their offense didn't grind the Raiders down so much in Week 2, limiting the Raiders to just 39 plays in the entire game.
 When a team drops back to pass just 24 times, it's hard to rack up that many sacks.

 I believe both the Jets defense and Patriots defense are strong plays this week.
 Not just because they are talented units in their own right, but I think both should be able to exploit below average quarterback play.
 We know the Jets aren't going to want Zach Wilson to throw the ball, but that conservative gameplan is easy for defenses to scheme against.
 Similarly, Mac Jones came back to earth on Sunday with 231 yards and an interception against the Dolphins.
 His receiving corps looks pretty weak, and I can't see him having success throwing against this Jets defense .

-Note: UPDATED: Week 3 Fantasy Football Defense (DST) Rankings and Streamers